• About

 Matzo farfel kugel pinterest image with overhead shot of kugel on plate.

 Matzo farfel kugel is a perfect side dish for Passover.
-If you like a kugel with a touch of sweetness, you’ll love the apples, cinnamon and sugar in this recipe.
-Find more of my Passover tips here and more matzo recipes here!
+With a touch of sweetness from apples, cinnamon and sugar, you'll love this classic Jewish recipe.

-For ease of browsing, find all my Passover recipes here.
+For ease of browsing, find more Passover tips and matzo recipes in these two posts.

 Matzo farfel kugel on a white plate with a fork and matzo in the background.